andreasmhallberg/readingnotes/Braze, 2002. Readers' Eye Movements Distinguish Anomalies of Form and Content.md

 - Results
   - "dramatically more regressions" (.37 vs. .10) from syntactically anomalous verb region than in control, but not in pragmatic anomalies.
 34
-  - pragmatically anomalous sentences more regressions alter in sentence after anomalous verb.
+  - pragmatically anomalous sentences more regressions later in sentence after anomalous verb.

 - Discussion.
 39
   - Reaction to syntactic anomalies immediate but disappear later in sentence.